 - one bunch of parsley

-- extra virgin olive oil (3/4 tablespoons)
+- extra virgin olive oil (3-4 tablespoons about)

 - First of all let’s cut the mushrooms: the very small ones don’t need to be cut, they are also nice to see, instead the bigger ones we must cut them in half or also in 4, the important thing is that all the pieces must be of similar size, to cook homogeneously.